Elisei-26/Elisei-26/README.md

-- 👋 Hi, I’m @Elisei-26
+- 👋 Hi, I’m @Elisei
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning web development
+- 🌱 I'm currently learning web and android development
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking for awesome projects ideas to
 - 📫 How to reach me send me a message on my LinkedIn Prală Elisei

 <!---